whydumb/AI_TEST_2/README.md

 Mindcraft has the capabilities to collect data from you playing with the bots, which can be used to generate training data to fine-tune models such as Andy-4.
 To do this, enable logging inside of `settings.js`, then navigate to the `logs` folder.

-Inside of the logs folder, and installing the dependecies, you will find a file named `generate_usernames.py`, you need to run this in order to convert your collected data into a usable dataset.
+Inside of the logs folder, and installing the dependencies, you will find a file named `generate_usernames.py`, you need to run this in order to convert your collected data into a usable dataset.
 This will generate a bunch of random names to replace the name of your bot, and your username.
 Both of which improve performance later on.

 To run it, run `python generate_usernames.py`.
 The max amount of usernames will take up multiple Terabytes of data.
 If for some reason you want to do this, run it with the `--make_all` flag.